andrevargas22/Dog_Breed_Classification/README.md

 * dog_app.ipynb - This is the notebook where the entire project was made and tested.
 It needs access to both datasets in order to work properly.
 * dog_app.pdf - The same notebook in pdf format.
 * Proposal.pdf - This is the original document send to Udacity with the proposal of the project.
-* Report.pdf - This is my final report, explaining the entire process from start to finish
+* Report.pdf - This is my final report, explaining the entire process from start to finish.

 ### Example Results